Patient Welfare Schemes

 - Financial aid from the Society for the Poor (Government of Kerala):Cancer patients from low socio-economic backgrounds are helped by paying Rs.50, 000/- for their treatment.
 Patients have to apply on a separate application form for this.
 The amount is fixed on the basis of expenditure already incurred by the patient.

-- Cancer pension scheme::Pension is given to cancer patients after completion of treatment for supportive care.
-The patient has to produce a certificate from the concerned doctor to that effect each year and apply to the Government on the basis of this certificate.
+- Cancer pension scheme:Pension is given to cancer patients after completion of treatment for supportive care.
+The patient has to produce a certificate from the concerned doctor to that effect each year and apply to the Government on the basis of this certificate through Akshaya Kendras.
 All BPL patients get a pension of Rs.
 1000/- per month on a lifelong basis.

 - Central Government Health Scheme (CGHS):Applicable for retired Central Government employees and dependents.
 Every month a reference letter from CGHS local clinics should be produced.

-- Employees' State Insurance (ESI):The patient has to produce two reference letters from the ESI Hospital along with eligibility and identity certificate.
-The reference letter is valid for 6 months (January to June and July to December).
+- Employees' State Insurance (ESI):The patient has to produce approved reference letter from the ESI Hospital along with eligibility and identity certificate.
+The reference letter is valid for 90days.
 Expenditure certificate must be issued from the hospital.
 All facilities are provided on credit basis.
 Patients are not eligible for pay wards.
-Every June and December, these initial formalities have to be repeated.
+On completion of each sanction, these initial formalities have to be repeated.

 - Railway concession for cancer patient and one bystander:Travel for the patient is totally free.
 The bystander has to pay only 25% of the actual II class fare.
 This concession is applicable only for travel from nearest hometown station to RCC and back.
 If referred to another centre, concession is issued to that place.